The SMS Program

 There are a number of potential solutions and interventions that could increase the value farmers get from the cultivation of these crops.
 These range from improved access to high-quality inputs and professional services to the development of formal linkages between farmer organizations and large buyers.
 But, because relatively little is understood about how the production of these crops feature into farmers’ livelihoods, and what that means for the investment choices they make, there is not a clear path forward.

 The dual objectives of the two-year program were to 1) understand the most effective approaches to increase sorghum and millet productivity for smallholder farmers and 2) distill insights gained from the four pilot programs to inform future investment.
-This program set out to better understand how the production of these crops features into farmers’ livelihoods, and what that means for the investment choices they make.

 Realizing Agricultural Productivity Gains